 Yes, solar panels can be recycled.
-The Solar Energy Industries Association has put together a list of companies that provide this service.
+The Solar Energy Industries Association has additional information on recycling.
 You can also find information on vendors, equipment donations, equipment resale, and solar recycling facts at SolarRecycle.org.

 We expect the options for panel recycling to increase in the coming years, but there will be challenges ahead.
 The solar industry is young and market for solar recycling is small.
 The cost to recycle components and materials from those panels is still high.
 Additionally, as the industry is getting better at using less expensive materials in solar production.
 While this has the benefit of lower the cost of solar panels.
 It also lowers the financial benefit of recycling them.